-My career in the media arts began at San Francisco State University, where I graduated with a B.A. in Broadcast and Electronic Media in 1999.
-Upon graduating, I worked in Los Angeles for a couple of years, first as a freelance production assistant, then settling in as a segment producer for Surf Channel, an ill-fated action sports network start-up.
+My career in technology education began at San Francisco State University, where I graduated with a B.A. in Broadcast and Electronic Media in 1999.
+Upon graduating, I worked in Los Angeles for a couple of years, first as a freelance tv/film production assistant, then settling in as a segment producer for Surf Channel, an ill-fated action sports network start-up.
 After a year of editing video footage of other people enjoying exotic places and the life of adventure, I decided it was my turn.
 At the demise of Surf Channel, I took off for six months and sailed aboard Condesa, a 39-foot ketch from the Kingdom of Tonga, to Australia, by way of the Fijian Islands and New Caledonia.

 Happy to be on dry land again, I set my sights on San Diego, my home of many years.
 I worked as a freelance video producer and editor before landing a staff position as an Associate Producer/Editor at Imageworks.
 I enjoyed three years at Imageworks working with great clients such as: Coca-Cola, KPBS, SDSU, UCSD, Dimension One Spas, The Department of Justice and The CA Commission on Peace Officer Standards and Training (yes, cop training videos.)